WHO WE ARE

 She is currently on extended maternity leave looking after her two small children with her partner.

 Sophie is a researcher, writer and educationalist working in the fields of political-ecology; food and agriculture; governance and policy studies.
-Currently, she is working as a lecturer in the Department of Geography and Earth Sciences, Aberystwyth University.
-Previously, she worked for the Wales Rural Observatory, undertaking policy research on rural land-use for the Welsh Government.
+Currently, she is Lecturer in Human Geography in the School of Natural Resources, Environment and Geography at Bangor University.
+Previously she was at the Department of Geography and Earth Sciences, Aberystwyth University, and at the Wales Rural Observatory undertaking policy research on rural land-use for the Welsh Government.

 She has a background in outdoor and environmental education, and has worked with the John Muir Trust, Transition Towns Movement, Climate Camp Cymru and the Common Cause Network.
 Her involvement with WWLF comes from a deep love of the mountains, but she is equally happy grubbing around in her back-garden and the lovely Clettwr woods behind her home in Taliesin.